Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Results and discussion

-Our system of interest consists of $N$ identical organic molecules coupled to a single cavity mode.
+Our system of interest consists of $N$ organic molecules at positions $\mathbf{r}_n$, coupled to cavity modes with the in-plane momenta $\mathbf{k}_\Vert$.
 We consider the weak-pumping and weak system-environment coupling regimes.
-That is, the molecules are assumed to carry at most one exciton at a time, and the exciton is weakly coupled to the surrounding phonon bath, which we assume is common for all the molecular sites.
-Taking both the singlets ($S$) and triplets ($T$) into account, we can describe the system with the HTC Hamiltonian $H=H_S+H_B+H_I$~\cite{Herrera2017,Takahashi2019}.
+That is, the system is assumed to host at most one exciton at a time, and the exciton is weakly coupled to both the local phonon bath and the electromagnetic free-space modes outside the cavity.
+For simplicity, we also assume homogeneous transition dipole moments (TDMs).
+Taking both the singlets ($S$) and triplets ($T$) into account, we can describe the system with the Holstein-Tavis-Cummings (HTC) Hamiltonian $H=H_S+H_B+H_I$~\cite{Herrera2017,Takahashi2019}.
 Using the rotating-wave approximation and omitting the triplet-cavity mode couplings, we have

 Here, $E_s$ and $E_t$ are the \raisebox{0.01ex}{$^{*}$}0$\leftrightarrow$0 transition energies.
 This simplification makes it more straightforward and meaningful to compare the different coupling regimes.
-Namely, while it is typically the \raisebox{0.01ex}{$^{*}$}0$\to$2 (0$\to$2$^*$) transition that dominates weak (strong) coupling, focusing on the \raisebox{0.01ex}{$^{*}$}0$\leftrightarrow$0 transition allows us to consider both simultaneously within a unified framework.
-Physically, this would mean internal conversion being faster than any other timescale in the system, effectively redistributing population to the lowest vibrational state before any significant emission or absorption event occurs.
+Namely, while it is typically some higher-order \raisebox{0.01ex}{$^{*}$}0$\to\xi$ (0$\to\xi^*$) transition that dominates weak (strong) coupling, focusing on the \raisebox{0.01ex}{$^{*}$}0$\leftrightarrow$0 transition allows us to consider both simultaneously within a unified framework and decide which one is better.

-$\hat{a}^\dagger$ ($\hat{a}$) is the creation (annihilation) operator of a photon with the energy $E_c$.
-For simplicity, we restrict our attention to the smallest possible energy $E_c=\pi\hbar c/(n_\textit{eff}L_c)$, where $n_\textit{eff}$ and $L_c$ are the cavity's refractive index and thickness, respectively. $V_{st}$ is the singlet-triplet coupling strength.
-Global ground state is denoted by $|\mathcal{G}\rangle$. $g_N=\mu\sqrt{NE_c/(2\epsilon_0V)}$ is the light-matter coupling strength with $\mu$ and $V$ being the transition dipole moment (TDM) and mode volume, respectively.
-The TDM of triplets is typically negligible~\cite{Bhuyan2023}, which allowed us to omit the triplet-cavity mode interactions. $\hat{b}^\dagger_l$ ($\hat{b}_l$) is the creation (annihilation) operator of a delocalized phonon with the energy $\epsilon_l$.
-Finally, $\sigma_l$ ($\tau_l$) is the coupling strength between the $l$th harmonic mode and a singlet (triplet) exciton.
-While more realistic models would consider a continuum of cavity modes~\cite{Lydick2024}, direct sums of $H$ often give sufficient fits in multimode experiments~\cite{Richter2015}.